 This was the only line that crossed Turkey from north to south in 1923 when the Republic was established.
 There were no through railways from east to west.
-But in the last twenty-five years an extensive program of construction has been carried on, and the mileage of railroads in the country has been doubled to 4,834 miles.
-This increased mileage was undertaken, as should be the case with all railway building, for the purpose of (a) connecting the different economic centers of the country with one another, (b) linking centers of consumption with centers of production and (c) finally connecting all these centers with the sea where they can obtain contact with foreign markets.
+But in the last twenty-five years an extensive program of construction has been carried on, and the mileage of railroads in the country has doubled.
+This increased mileage was undertaken, as should be the case with all railway building, for the purpose of (a) connecting the different economic centers of the country with one another, (b) linking centers of consumption with centers of production (c) and finally connecting all these centers with the sea where they can obtain contact with foreign markets.
 Today one can go by rail to Izmir in Western Turkey, Kars in the Northeast, and Diyarbakir in the Southeast.
 North and south there is also a line between Samsun and Adana, and one from Zonguldak to Adana.

 But again this mileage, for a country like Turkey, whose natural wealth is distributed over a wide expanse of territory, is far from sufficient to meet the needs of a constantly increasing production and a rising standard of living.
 The existing lines serve only as main arteries, crossing the country east and west, south and north.
 They need to be connected by minor lines that will feed them with the traffic of the main provincial centers of the country.
-A 15-year plan is at present under way and 1,435 miles will be added to existing mileage in the next ten years.
+A 15-year plan is at present under way and as a result, between 1950 and 1965, 1,435 miles will be added to existing mileage.